Mark2Mark/variable-font-preview/README.md

 ## Todo

 - Currently there is a know issue, where Variable Font Preview behaves a bit odd, when the Red Arrows plugin is also active.
 In that case, deactivate Red Arrows.
 If that improves behaviour, please let me know.
 We are investigating the cause.
-- Right now I am improving the handling of more than one fonts.
-This is something, Variable Font Preview can’t do yet, but very soon it will.
 - For more, see [issues](https://github.com/Mark2Mark/variable-font-preview/issues)

 &nbsp;